 There is also some research that suggests that a follow-up vaccination at the age of two to three weeks old may increase the chances of immunity.
 Find out more: http://www.ncbi.nlm.nih.gov/pmc/articles/PMC2643530/

 How long does it take for the vaccine to work?

 After vaccination at hatch (before 36 hours of age!), it is important to isolate (quarantine) chicks from exposure to Marek's disease for a minimum of 3 weeks, for the maximum benefit and best chance for the vaccine to develop resistance within the immune system.
 Some chicken keepers prefer to go longer periods of time, while others do not.
 Exposure to other chickens (or their dander, which is easily carried on your clothes and hair) before the 3 weeks is over is not recommended.
 Exposure before 3 weeks should be avoided at all costs if you suspect or know your flock already has Marek's disease and are carriers.
 Exposing vaccinated chicks before three weeks may compromise the effectiveness of the vaccine.

 My chicks were not vaccinated.
 Can I vaccinate after the 36 hour period?

 Here is where we enter into some theory, and you must not take any of this is rock solid fact.
 It's hardly close, and based only on the speculations of chicken owners and their real life experiences with this disease.
 We're entering the realm of untested science with this question, and it's very very important to remain skeptical!

 Vaccinating chickens that have not been previously (properly) vaccinated cannot hurt healthy birds.

-If you vaccinate chickens older than 36 hours, you should not consider them properly vaccinated, but at the same time it may give them a better chance than no vaccine at all.
+If you vaccinate chickens older than 36 hours, you should NEVER consider them properly vaccinated, but at the same time it might give them a better chance than no vaccine at all (again, this is unproven).
 The younger the better, of course.

 My chicken has Marek's symptoms right now!
 Should I vaccinate?